darrenwatt/news-alert-discord/README.md

 news-alert-discord
 ===

+Note: development on this version has stopped, I'm doing stuff in https://github.com/darrenwatt/xml-to-discord-post which is the same but just scraping XML feeds.
+The problem with this version is BBC News keep changing their CSS which means continuous changes to the code to keep scraping working.
+XML doesn't have this problem.

+About
+===

 Scrapes BBC News homepage searching for search terms, alerts in Discord or to Twitter.
 That's it.

 The following vars need to be defined in .env file